 As we all know, human behavior is much more complex.
 There are also internal and external factors at play that either detract or help to build trust, empathy, and action.

 Your research will help you capture a more accurate picture of your customer’s world.

 So to summarize we love stories because they are engaging instruments that deliver information beyond flat stats and facts.
 You can spot them in regular conversation when they prefaced with the short “for example” or longer version “let me tell you a story…” In addition, stories have this unique capability to drive empathy through Neural Coupling and the release of oxytocin in the brain.

-So when you’re thinking about your 2019 storytelling strategy, it’s important to first closely research your ideal buyer personas and based on your findings, construct stories that have well-defined relatable characters, surprising tension around a business problem and a clear bridge to the resolution where your CTA lives.
+So when you’re thinking about your visual storytelling strategy, it’s important to first closely research your ideal buyer personas and based on your findings, construct stories that have well-defined relatable characters, surprising tension around a business problem and a clear bridge to the resolution where your CTA lives.
+Plan your story with an eye on what part will trigger the right brain chemical.
 Once you have your story defined, you can spruce it up with a visual media format (e.g., image, video, infographics, AR, VR etc) that would make sense to your chosen distribution platform and last but not least, stages of your buyer’s journey.

 Form, function, and timing are key!

 If you follow these simple steps, chances are your audience will see themselves in your story, empathize, trust your message, and be more inclined to act on your call to action.

 Need help in making your customers love your stories?
 Schedule a FREE conversation to inquire about our Visual Storytelling Workshop.